-24th Writing Contest • Louise Aronson, Flash Fiction Prize • NMW (2009)
+Louise Aronson’s “After” (NMW 2009)

-She will receive $1,000, a certificate to document the success, and publication online and in print.
+She will receive $1,000 and publication online and in print.

-“Every day, the media announces the latest number of dead American service-persons as if that figure is the best and most accurate benchmark of war-related losses.
-I wrote this story to offer a small glimpse of the larger and far more disturbing picture, in which both death and the American experience of the war are just fractions of the whole.”
+A NOTE FROM THE AUTHOR: “Every day, the media announces the latest number of dead American service-persons as if that figure is the best and most accurate benchmark of war-related losses.
+I wrote this story to offer a small glimpse of the larger and far more disturbing picture, in which both death and the American experience of the war are just fractions of the whole.” –Louise Aronson

 After

-By Louise Aronson
+by Louise Aronson

 At the Rock Creek State Veterans Home where some people come and go but most come and stay, Rodney Brown, a.k.a.
 A-Rod, nudges the bible off the edge of his bed.
 It hits the floor with a slam and across the room, K.C.’s eyes open, scan, then roll up, and he says, “Shit, man, not again.
 What the fuck time is it anyway?”